 How do I find out if I am eligible to contribute to the secondary pension scheme?

-- You will be eligible for auto-enrolment if you are registered to make social security contributions, are under pensionable age, and earn above the lower earnings limit (£134 per week/ £6,968 p.a. for 2017).
+- You will be eligible for auto-enrolment if you are registered to make social security contributions, are under pensionable age, and earn above the lower earnings limit (£138 per week/ £7,176 p.a. for 2017).
 There will not be a lower age limit.
-Self-employed and non-employed people will also be auto-enrolled in the scheme if they make social insurance contributions.
-People who are non-employed, not receiving any income, and are therefore not making any social security contributions, would not be automatically enrolled, but would be able to opt in to the Secondary Pension scheme on a voluntary basis.
+Self-employed and non-employed people will be able to opt in to the Secondary Pension scheme on a voluntary basis.
 In this case they would make payments directly to the pension provider that will be contracted for the new scheme.
 People who are above pensionable age but wish to continue saving, may also opt in on a voluntary basis.

 What happens to my money if I die before I reach retirement age?